ricardoquesada/unijoysticle/DOCUMENTATION.md

 ### Some joystick movements work but others don't

 * Probably one (or more) of the 4066 ICs are malfunctioning.
-Try swapping them.
+Try swapping them until you find the broken one.
+And then replace it with a new one
+* or perhaps one of the traces in the PCB is open.
+With a multimeter and the schematic you should be able to find it.

 ## Bugs